madrakas/bit_07_react_intro/README.md

 ## 🌟 About

 This project is a part of my workbook from Full stack developers course at BIT This is the 7th part of the course –  React intro.
-Initialisation.

 This project is for educational porpuses only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!